-- The May precipitation outlook has the same wet pattern continuing for the month with a fairly strong tendency for above normal precipitation .
+- The May precipitation outlook shows that there will be a tilt toward drier than normal conditions across the state, especially in the south and eastern parts of the state.
 May precipitation normals range from just over two inches in northwest Minnesota to just less than four inches in southeastern counties.
 The historical probability of measurable precipitation for any given day in May ranges from 25 percent in the northwest to near 40 percent in the southeast.

 [see: Climate Prediction Center 30-day Outlook | May Precipitation Normal Map]

-- The May temperature outlook has a tendency for below normal temperatures, which was true for the first week of May, the second week was much above normal.
+- The May temperature outlook has equal chances for above, normal and below normal temperatures.
 Normal May high temperatures are in the low to mid-60s early in the month, rising to the low to mid-70s at month's end.
 Normal May low temperatures are in the mid-30s to near 40 to start the month, and climb to the mid-40s to low 50s as the month ends.

 [see: Climate Prediction Center 30-day Outlook | May Temperature Normal Map]